yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/isloggedin.md

 #isLoggedIn

-Check whether user have been logged in to Facebook.
+Check whether a user is currently logged in and has authorized your app.

 ##Parameters